The 20 Best Congenital Central Hypoventilation Syndrome Doctors in Canada

 Quebec, QC, CA

-Regis Olry practices in Quebec, Canada.
+Regis Olry practices practicing medicine in Quebec, Canada.
 Mr. Olry is rated as an Experienced expert by MediFind in the treatment of Congenital Central Hypoventilation Syndrome.
-His top areas of expertise are Tabes Dorsalis, Pantothenate Kinase-Associated Neurodegeneration, Congenital Central Hypoventilation Syndrome, and Neurosyphilis.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Tabes Dorsalis, Congenital Central Hypoventilation Syndrome, Neurosyphilis, and Anthrax Infection.

 Experienced in Congenital Central Hypoventilation Syndrome